Making Jewish History Fun and Interactive

 Once a month, we have meet-ups in museums and historical sites throughout Israel.
 This gives us an opportunity to meet face-to-face, have fun learning and exploring together, and involve the whole family in hands-on historical discovery.

-The tours are open to the whole family – I only charge for kids ages 5-6 and up.
+The tours are open to the whole family – I only charge for kids ages 5 and up.
 Parents and toddlers are welcome to join and help keep things organized while enjoying the experience.

-Since I’m based in Israel, these tours are conducted in Hebrew, though I can accommodate English speakers when necessary.
+In Israel, these tours are conducted in Hebrew, though I can accommodate English speakers when necessary.

 How do I sign up?